carolineschnapp/learnings/README.md

 * STAGE ONE Before you commit anything.
 * STAGE TWO After you've committed something to your `my-branch` branch, but before you publish that branch to your remote `origin/my-branch`.
-* STAGE THREE After you have published your branch to your remote `origin/my-branch`, but before you merge it to `origin/master`.
+* STAGE THREE After you have created a PR, but before you merge it.
 * STAGE FOUR After you have merged your branch to `origin/master`.

 The actions you'll take to undo or tweak will vary depending on the stage you're at.